 Here’s one we build from old split logs

-Raised beds in the greenhouse using cedar wood
+Raised garden beds in our polytunnel greenhouse using cedar wood

 We also built a raised rock herb spiral (see DIY tutorial)